-This project is transforming abandoned Crown Land along SH60 to create a native forest corridor, linking the Moutere Inlet to the Waimea Estuary.
-The area was overrun by wilding pines, gorse and blackberries after the new SH60 was built.
-The project team have a vision for an abundant native forest for future generations to enjoy by increasing biodiversity, providing a safe haven for migrating birds and insects, and enhancing the Dicker Ridge community walking and cycling track.
+This project is transforming abandoned Crown Land along SH60 to create a native forest corridor linking the Moutere Inlet to the Waimea Estuary.
+After the new SH60 was built, the area was overrun by wild pines, gorse, and blackberries.
+The project team envisions an abundant native forest for future generations to enjoy by increasing biodiversity, providing a safe haven for migrating birds and insects, and enhancing the Dicker Ridge community walking and cycling track.

 You can get involved by donating – or become one of our amazing community volunteers!
 Help is needed for winter plantings and with regular weeding and trapping.
 Join our volunteer database by emailing [email protected]

-Every $10 (tax deductible) you donate pays for the planting of one tree, including the cost of a plant guard and weed maintenance for two years.
+Every $10 (tax deductible) you donate pays for planting one tree, including the cost of a plant guard and weed maintenance for two years.

 Watch our impressive drone footage: https://www.youtube.com/watch?v=pOatf-j1wWA